onchere/whack/README.md

 =========
 - `gcc` must be available on your PATH (MinGW GCC is available at [Nuwen.net](http://nuwen.net)).
 - LLVM DLL (To be provided in snapshot folder - extract LLVM.dll.rar).
-- Command: `whack -g whack.grammar -o main.o -e main.exe main.w`
+- Command: `whack -g whack.grammar main.w`